 1Back-tested information reflects the application of the index methodology and selection of index constituents in hindsight.
 No hypothetical record can completely account for the impact of financial risk in actual trading.
 For example, there are numerous factors related to the equities, fixed income, or commodities markets in general which cannot be, and have not been accounted for in the preparation of the index information set forth, all of which can affect actual performance.
 The back-test calculations are based on the same methodology that was in effect on the index launch date.
 However, when creating back-tested history for periods of market anomalies or other periods that do not reflect the general current market environment, index methodology rules may be relaxed to capture a large enough universe of securities to simulate the target market the index is designed to measure or strategy the index is designed to capture.
 The back-test for the S&P Twitter Sentiment Indices is calculated for the period January 2018 to October 2021.
 S&P Dow Jones Indices designed the sentiment scoring model using data from approximately the same time range.
 The sentiment scoring model is a natural language processing tool based on linguistic classification of the degree to which a Tweet is likely to be positive or negative.
 Complete index methodology details are available at www.spdji.com.
 Past performance of the Index is not an indication of future results.
 Prospective application of the methodology used to construct the Index may not result in performance commensurate with the back-test returns shown.

-S&P® and S&P 500® are registered trademarks of Standard & Poor’s Financial Services LLC.
-Twitter® is a registered trademark of Twitter, Inc. These marks have been licensed for use by S&P Dow Jones Indices for use with the S&P Twitter Sentiment Index Series.
-The Indices are meant for informational purposes only and are not recommendations to buy or sell any securities.
+The S&P 500 Twitter Sentiment Index is a product of S&P Dow Jones Indices LLC.
+S&P® and S&P 500® are registered trademarks of Standard & Poor’s Financial Services LLC; Twitter® is a registered trademark of Twitter, Inc. The Index is meant for informational purposes only and is not a recommendation to buy or sell any securities.
 Any investment entails a risk of loss.
 Please consult your financial advisor before investing.

 The posts on this blog are opinions, not advice.
 Please read our Disclaimers.